• Heidi's Recovery Blog

 That doesn’t mean I have no part in it anymore.
 It means that I have surrendered control and now my action plan to move forward has an invisible motor—power beyond myself that will lift and carry me through my own actions.

-I saw a poster once in a meeting hanging on the wall.
-It is of a man in a boat rowing all by himself.
+There is a poster of a man in a boat rowing all by himself.
 Water leaks into the boat from holes in the bottom making it look like he will sink.
 Above his head reads:

 Trust in God.
 Below the boat it reads: And, still row to shore.